sovrynn/ecdo/1-EVIDENCE/physical-material/water-bodies/README.md

 [1] https://annas-archive.org/md5/edb45e6d05757ef816d96197b6dc350d

-## Mediterannean Refilling
+## The Holocene sea level story since 7500 BP – Lessons from the Eastern Mediterranean, the Black and the Azov Seas

 A meta-analysis of Mediterranean sea levels seems to show a dramatic refilling post 7400 BP, and lesser one around 3700BP.
 I think factoring out the global sea level rise here is important, however.
+You'd really want to see indications of refilling that outpace the global sea level rise, which is well documented.
+The sea level rose up till around 4000 years ago.

 ![](img/med-refilling.jpg)
 ![](img/med-refilling2.jpg)